-- ➤ This section applies to Windows XP/2000 only.
-Installation instructions for Windows Vista are found in Appendix C Additional Dashboard Print Driver Instructions, of this manual - ➤ Installing the Dashboard Print Driver Using an USB Connection - ➤ Installing the Dashboard Print Driver Using an Ethernet Connection and a Crossover Cable
+- This section applies to Windows XP/2000 only.
+Installation instructions for Windows Vista are found in Appendix C - Additional Dashboard Print Driver Instructions, of this manual - > Installing the Dashboard Print Driver Using an USB Connection - Installing the Dashboard Print Driver Using an Ethernet Connection and a Crossover Cable

 The Epilog Dashboard is the print driver that allows your computer to talk to your Epilog laser system when either the USB or Ethernet Crossover cables are connected.
-The Dashboard is designed for use with Windows XP, Windows 2000 and the 32 bit version of Windows Vista (32 bit is the standard version).
+The Dashboard is designed for use with Windows 2000, XP, Vista and Windows 7.
 The driver is included in the accessories kit on a CD-ROM or on our web site - www.epiloglaser.com.
 You will need to install the Dashboard by following the procedures on the following pages.